Euro zone bond yields dip, focus on ECB | Business

 Euro zone bond yields dip, focus on ECB

-Focus was on the ECB, which published the accounts of its October meeting, which had caused turmoil in the markets as President Christine Lagarde was not seen as pushing back enough on money market bets on 20 basis points of rate hikes from the bank by the end of next year.
-Policymakers may not have all the data they need in December to take a firm view on the inflation path and must keep policy options open beyond what is likely to be a crucial meeting, the accounts showed.
+Euro zone bond yields fell for the first time in three sessions on Thursday as investors kept their focus on messaging from the European Central Bank.

-Euro zone bond yields were set to fall for the first time in three sessions on Thursday as investors kept their focus on messaging from the European Central Bank.
-The bloc's bond yields have risen sharply this week as investors ramped up their bets on a ECB rate hike by the end of next year on Tuesday.
+Euro zone bond yields fell for the first time in three sessions on Thursday as investors kept their focus on messaging from the European Central Bank.
+The bloc's bond yields had risen sharply this week as investors ramped up their bets on an ECB rate hike by the end of next year on Tuesday.
 Several policymakers drew increasing attention to upside inflationary risks.

 Trading thinned on Thursday as U.S. traders were out for the Thanksgiving holiday and bond yields dipped.
-Germany's 10-year yield, the benchmark for the bloc, was down nearly 2 basis points to -0.24% by 1312 GMT after rising 12 basis points over the previous three sessions.
+Germany's 10-year yield, the benchmark for the bloc, was down 2.5 basis points at -0.24% by 1619 GMT after rising 12 basis points over the previous three sessions.

-Italy's 10-year yield was down 1 basis points to 1.07%.
-Focus was on the ECB, which published the accounts of its October meeting, which had caused turmoil in the markets as President Christine Lagarde was not seen as pushing back enough on money market bets on 20 basis points of rate hikes from the bank by the end of next year.
+Italy's 10-year yield was down 1 basis points at 1.07%.
+The focus was on the ECB, which published the accounts of its October meeting, which had caused turmoil in the markets as President Christine Lagarde was not seen as pushing back enough on money market bets on 20 basis points of rate hikes from the bank by the end of next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)